Biplane fighter aces

 (b) Claimed probably destroyed, shared with Tenente Visintini.
 Wellesley (L2704) of 47 Squadron damaged and under repair for a couple of months.

-(c) 412a Squadriglia claimed one destroyed and one shared probable in a formation of eleven Wellesleys from 14 and 47 Squadrons.
+(c) 412a Squadriglia claimed 1 destroyed and 1 shared probable in a formation of 9 Wellesleys from 14 and 47 Squadrons.
 Officially, only Sergeant F. Nelson in K8520 was admitted shot down, but Wellesley L2667, though returned home, was later struck off charge due to enemy fighters’ damage.
 These were both by 47 Squadron.

 (i) This claim can’t be verified with British records.